ContentGardeningStudio/expenses-api/README.md

 # 📘 Expense API

-A simple and clean **FastAPI** backend for managing categories and expenses
+A simple and clean **FastAPI** backend for managing expenses.

-This project provides a minimal architecture with modular routing, ORM models, database session management, and Pydantic schemas for validation.
+This project provides a standard architecture with modular routing, ORM models, database session management, and Pydantic schemas for validation.

 ---
 ## 🚀 Features